Richard Gabriel with Judith © 2009 All rights reserved

 Backdrop to the Temple and little explored, the Mount Qatrani Range

-Way to the enclosed compartment
+The only way to enter the strange enclosed compartment

-Corner construction detail
+Amazing corner construction detail

 Internal walls (Marbling visible)